 If you are eligible to file a personal injury claim in Detroit, your attorney can help you maximize your total compensation by accurately assessing immediate and long-term economic damages and assisting you in calculating appropriate pain and suffering compensation to seek from the defendant who caused your personal injury.

-Economic damages can include any direct financial losses you suffered that insurance will not cover.
-For many car accident victims in Detroit, economic losses they can potentially recover from their personal injury claims may include:
+Economic damages can include any direct financial losses you suffered that insurance might not cover.
+For many car accident victims in Detroit, the economic losses they can potentially recover from their personal injury claims may include:

-The average car accident victim may be able to recognize their immediately noticeable economic losses, such as hospital bills and vehicle repair costs, but accurate assessment of their long-term economic damages will be very difficult with an attorney’s help.
+The average car accident victim may be able to recognize their immediately noticeable economic losses, such as hospital bills and vehicle repair costs, but an accurate assessment of their long-term economic damages can be very difficult without an attorney’s help.
 Similarly, if they intend to seek compensation for non-economic damages, the average person is unlikely to determine a suitable amount without the help of legal counsel.

 Non-economic damages in a personal injury case can include any losses that are intangible and not easily measured.
 These include physical pain from injuries, emotional distress caused by the trauma of experiencing the accident, and psychological anguish resulting from diminished enjoyment of life due to a serious injury.
 State law does not limit how much pain and suffering compensation a car accident victim may seek.